thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'After saving the changes, you can see an icon in the upper right part of the widget.
 Click this icon;'
     5:
         image: /images/user-guide/ui/widgets/actions/guide/types/navigate-to-other-dashboard-6-pe.png
-        title: 'You will transfer to the previously selected dashboard (or chosen state in that dashboard).'
+        title: 'You will be transferred to the previously selected dashboard (or chosen state in that dashboard).'

 custom-action-1:
     0: